jchurchman/code102/notes/thursday-jchurchman.md

 == can X equate Y?
 For Example: "2 == '2' yields a result of 'true'"
 === tests perfect truthiness

+semicolons end expressions
+functions should have verb names variables should have noun names

 Advice:
 1. Make it run